List of Yale Law School alumni

 This is a list of notable alumni of Yale Law School, the law school of the American Yale University, located in New Haven, Connecticut.
 (For a list of notable Yale University graduates, see the list of Yale University people.)
 Records are kept by the Association of Yale Alumni.

 All degrees listed below are LL.B. (the primary professional degree in law conferred by Yale Law School until 1971) or J.D. (the primary professional degree in law conferred since 1971), unless noted otherwise.

 Yale Law's three–year J.D.
-(LL.B., prior to 1971) program enrolls an incoming class of approximately 200 students, one of the smallest incoming class sizes of all top law schools.
+(LL.B., before 1971) program enrolls an incoming class of approximately 200 students, one of the smallest incoming class sizes of all top law schools.